CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 `wasmd` is the backbone of the CosmWasm platform.
 It is an implementation of a Cosmoszone with wasm smart contracts enabled.

-This code was forked from the `cosmos/gaia` repository as a base and then x/wasm was added and many gaia-specific files were cleaned up.
+This code was forked from the `cosmos/gaia` repository as a base, then x/wasm was added and many gaia-specific files were cleaned up.
 However, the wasmd binary should function just like gaiad except for the addition of the x/wasm module.